 b.
 Line managers should ensure that their division director and the regional DRP division director are promptly informed of significant safety and regulatory issues identified by employees whom they supervise.

 c.
 Line managers shall ensure that inspectors do not track or trend minor issues.
+This means that line managers shall ensure that inspectors are not performing data analysis and charting of minor issues.

 d.
-Line managers shall each of their employees, during an on-site activity at least once a year.
+Line managers from the region and Office of Nuclear Safety and Incident Response (NSIR) responsible for the Force-on-Force inspections shall observe each of their employees, if practicable, during an on-site activity at least once a year.
 During their site visits, line managers may accompany any or all of their employees who are on site at the time of their visit.
-In addition, DRP line managers should visit one of the sites they are responsible for These visits should typically include a tour of the RCA.
+In addition, DRP line managers should visit one of the sites they are responsible for once a quarter.
+These visits may be combined (i.e., accomplished on one trip rather making two separate trips) for plants which are collocated or nearby (e.g., Salem/Hope Creek; Fitzpatrick/Nine Mile Point; and Kewaunee/Point Beach).These visits should typically include a tour of the RCA.
 DRP line managers shall maintain unescorted access authorization at each of their sites.
 A DRP line manager, branch chief or higher, should typically tour the containment with one of the resident inspectors during each plant refueling outage.

 Regional operator licensing managers should alternate their field observations between examination and inspection activities for their employees who are certified in both areas.
 When observing an examination, the manager should accompany the examiner during a complete operating test.
 Part-time (i.e., reserve) examiners are also subject to periodic observation and evaluation while administering operating tests.
 These observations shall: